Neurojedi/neurojedi/README.md

 ![Snake animation](https://github.com/neurojedi/neurojedi/blob/output/github-contribution-grid-snake.svg)

-All the images in this page has been generated using a diffusion model
+All the images on this page have been generated using a diffusion model.